The trailer for the film.

 New Zealand was at the height of the repressive Muldoon era and Pork Pie's plucky irreverent heroes outwitting the bungling authorities (until the film's dark conclusion) represented escapist entertainment at its finest.
 The massive protests against the Springbok tour, which took place the year the film was released, were an indication of the level of discontent brewing under the surface of New Zealand society at that time.

 The shoot was a formative experience and many of the crew went on to successful careers in the industry.
 The cinematographer, Alun Bollinger, lit Vigil and Heavenly Creatures.
-Gaffer Stuart Dryburgh has also enjoyed a successful career as a cinematographer, shooting The Piano, Once Were Warriors, Portrait of a Lady, and Bridget Jones' Diary.
-Lee Tamahori started off as a boom operator on this and other New Zealand films around this time, before going on to direct Once Were Warriors and eventually forge a Hollywood studio career, including filming the James Bond film Die Another Day.
+Gaffer Stuart Dryburgh has also enjoyed a successful career as a cinematographer, shooting The Piano, Once Were Warriors, and Bridget Jones' Diary.
+Lee Tamahori started off as a boom operator on this and other Kiwi films of the same period, before going on to direct Once Were Warriors and eventually forge a Hollywood studio career, including James Bond film Die Another Day.

 Blondini would be proud!